This page covers how to control where LangSmith sends your traces:

 Set the destination project statically

-As mentioned in the Tracing Concepts section, LangSmith uses the concept of a Project to group traces.
-If left unspecified, the project is set to default.
 You can set the LANGSMITH_PROJECT environment variable to configure a custom project name for an entire application run.
-This should be done before executing your application.
+Set this before running your application:

 export LANGSMITH_PROJECT=my-custom-project